PoisotLab/ms_metaweb_transfer/manuscript.md

-First, we extracted the subgraph corresponding to the 17 species shared between the European and Canadian pools and replaced these interactions with a probability of 0 (non-interaction) or 1 (interaction).
+First, we extracted the subgraph corresponding to the 17 species shared between the European and Canadian pools and replaced these interactions with a probability of 0 (non-interaction) or 1 (interaction), according to their value in the European metaweb.
 This represents a minute modification of the inferred network (about 0.8% of all species pairs from the Canadian web), but ensures that we are directly re-using knowledge from Europe.

 Second, we looked for all species in the Canadian pool known to the Global Biotic Interactions (GLoBI) database [@Poelen2014GloBio], and extracted their